 This has sent many human resource departments scrambling to adopt business continuity plans, and contingency plans that include keeping workers home.

 While an estimated 24% of all working Americans already work from home at least part of the time, it’s still fair to say that a great majority of us are still navigating our way around working from home.
-So whether this is your first attempt at offering remote work, or whether you’ve done so for years, here is a collection of some best practices to get you started:
+So whether this is your first attempt at managing remote teams, or whether you have a roster of digital nomads, here is a collection of some best practices to get you started:

 Have a policy in place